-The Board of Occupational Therapy has data on many people.
-We can collect and keep data about you only when we have a legal purpose to have the data.
+The Minnesota Board of Social Work has data on many people, such as employees, applicants for licensure, licensees, Board Members, complaints against licensees, public disciplinary action, etc. We can collect and keep data about you only when we have a legal purpose to have the data.
 The Board must also keep all government data in a way that makes it easy for you to access data about you.

 Government data about an individual have one of three "classifications."
 These classifications determine who is legally allowed to see the data.
 Data about you are classified by state law as public, private, or confidential.

 Here are some examples: